 The United Arab Republic, Sudan and Libya have decided to form a federation linking their three countries.

-The United Arab Republic, Sudan and Libya have decided to form a federation linking their three countries.
+Background: The United Arab Republic, Sudan and Libya have decided to form a federation linking their three countries.
 The decision was announced in Cairo yesterday (Sunday November 8) after several days of talks between UAR President Anwar Sadat, General Jaafar El-Nimeiry of Sudan and Colonel Muammar Gaddafi of Libya.
 Palestine guerrilla leader Yasser Arafat also sat in on yesterday's talks.

 The three heads of state said they would form a triumvirate leadership which would meet every two months.
 In addition there will be a joint planning committee drawn from leaders of the higher executive committee of the Arab Socialist Union - the sole Egyptian political party - and the Revolutionary Command Councils of Libya and Sudan.